Vongkakada/e-portfolio/README.txt

 ### Setting up the Contact Form (EmailJS & reCAPTCHA)

 The contact form uses EmailJS to send emails and Google reCAPTCHA v2 (invisible) to prevent spam.
-To make it work, you must provide your own API keys.
+To make it work, you must provide your own API keys and register your domain.

 **Step 1: Get Your API Keys**
 You will need four keys: